steven-buytaert/snippets/README.md

 * aes-ecb-cmac: yet another AES ECB and CMAC implementation.
 Does not claim to be safe.
 The provided sample runs some AES known answer test vectors and some CMAC test cases.
+The required K1 or K2 CMAC key is only generated at the finishing step.
+There are no dependencies to any libc function except memcpy and memset.
+If the ECB state needs clearing because of side channel leakage prevention, this needs to be done by the caller.
+See the sample code.

   ```console
   $ cd aes-ecb-cmac/